NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

 ## Add the Newtonsoft.Json NuGet package

-To install the package, you can use either the NuGet Package Manager or the Package Manager Console.
-Depending on the project format, when you install a package NuGet records the dependency in either your project file or a *packages.config* file.
+To install a NuGet package, you can use either the NuGet Package Manager or the Package Manager Console.
+Depending on your project format, the installation of a NuGet package records the dependency in either your project file or a *packages.config* file.
 For more information, see [Package consumption workflow](../consume-packages/overview-and-workflow.md).

 ### NuGet Package Manager